 The more opaque the tight, the quieter and classier the look.
 The sheerer the tight, the sexier and more aggressive the look.
 Especially at work, you want to avoid anything too sheer and flimsy.

 Shiny patterned tights look heavy and costume-like.
 If you’ve been thinking about wearing patterned tights, then choose one more on the opaque side with a matte finish to get the look right.

 With so much patterned hosiery for women out there, which patterns are best?
 Small repeating patterns in a geometric print work well.
 So do small dots or a tiny floral.
-The more compact the print the more discreet and slimming the look.
-Large, bold patterns are loud and makes your legs look heavy.
+The more compact the print, the more discreet and slimming the look.
+Large, bold patterns are loud and make your legs look heavy.

 7. Pinstripes Lengthen

 Pinstripes are traditional and will tone things down.
 They also have the bonus of lengthening your legs because they create a vertical line from top to bottom.
 Don’t ever buy patterned hose with horizontal lines.
 These are just not flattering on any woman.

 You can wear patterned stockings with shoes or booties.
 It’s best if they are the same color as your stockings.
 If you are shy about exposing so much leg, throw on a tall boot.
 You’ll still see a bit of the hose peeking through, and even that is pretty sexy.